The Nordic STEM approach – Building a Nordic community for STEM knowledge exchange.

 The conference objective is to achieve exchange of experience and furthering knowledge through workshops, networking and inspirational talks.
 Our goal is that this conference will form the basis for a fruitful Nordic collaboration, sharing best practice experiences and finding synergies, in the years to come.

-12:00: National center of STEM recruiting: Welcome by Center Manager Morten Sørlie
+12:00: National Center of STEM Recruitment: Welcome by Center Manager Morten Sørlie

 12:10: Why do we need a nordic collaboration?